SuleimanFarah/sunpy/GSOC-2017-nitinkgp23.md

 * `Open`[Instantiate Map with an array and a WCS object][2] : A feature-request that allows instantiation of a map object with an image data array and a wcs object.
 This PR is not merged yet.

-* `Open|Approved`[Data directory should not be created on import][3] : This was a bug present in the code, due to which the download directory was created on importing sunpy.
+* `Merged`[Data directory should not be created on import][3] : This was a bug present in the code, due to which the download directory was created on importing sunpy.
 This PR fixes the bug, to ensure that the directory is created just prior to downloading of data.

 * `Open`[Add source tests in map_factory test][6]: This PR increases the test coverage by adding source tests for HMI, SWAP, XRT and SXT map.